 Spencer is a very small town located in the state of Indiana.
-With a population of 2,271 people and three constituent neighborhoods, Spencer is the 200th largest community in Indiana.
+With a population of 2,256 people and three constituent neighborhoods, Spencer is the 200th largest community in Indiana.
 Much of the housing stock in Spencer was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Spencer is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Spencer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Spencer is a town of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Spencer who work in office and administrative support (12.55%), sales jobs (11.13%), and food service (9.31%).
+There are especially a lot of people living in Spencer who work in sales jobs (9.48%), food service (9.29%), and management occupations (9.29%).

-The per capita income in Spencer in 2010 was $17,635, which is lower middle income relative to Indiana, and low income relative to the rest of the US.
-This equates to an annual income of $70,540 for a family of four.
+The per capita income in Spencer in 2018 was $23,712, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $94,848 for a family of four.
 However, Spencer contains both very wealthy and poor people as well.

 Spencer is a somewhat ethnically-diverse town.
 The people who call Spencer home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Spencer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Spencer include Irish, English, French, and Italian.
+The greatest number of Spencer residents report their race to be White, followed by Asian.
+Important ancestries of people in Spencer include Irish, German, English, French, and Scottish.

 The most common language spoken in Spencer is English.
-Other important languages spoken here include Vietnamese and Polish.
+Other important languages spoken here include Italian and Vietnamese.